autoplot/documentation/javadoc/org/das2/dataset/WeightsTableDataSet.md

-# org.das2.dataset.WeightsTableDataSetWeightsTableDataSet wraps a TableDataSet and returns 0.0 if the data point is
+# org.das2.dataset.WeightsTableDataSet

- not valid, and non-zero (generally one) otherwise.
+WeightsTableDataSet wraps a TableDataSet and returns 0.0 if the data point is not valid, and non-zero (generally one) otherwise.

  This is intended to provide a consistent way to get the weights without having to handle the case where the weights plane doesn't exist.

 ***
 <a name="create"></a>
 # create